Neotys-Labs/Tricentis-Tosca/README.md

 ## ChangeLog

+* Version 2.4.0 (June 19, 2021): Create a new transaction in Neoload from Tosca test step or folder for both Web and SAP GUI.

 * Version 2.3.0 (October 13, 2020): Add option to enable/disable HTTP2 during Neoload recording

 * Version 2.2.0 (July 15, 2020): API test recording.